 The secrecy around infertility also extends to the workplace.
 While childbirth often leads to a celebration in the office, the same can’t be said for those who suffer from infertility.
 As a result, fertility shame gets compounded in the workplace.
 A recent survey showed that 50% of women in the UK hid their infertility treatment from their employer out of fear their employer would think less of them.
 In addition, 40% voiced concerns about the negative effects of their infertility on their careers.

-First and foremost, infertility can have a devastating emotional impact, not to mention the physical and financial strain of treatment.
-IVF, for example, can cost upwards of $23,000 per cycle, with most couples requiring two or more cycles before achieving a successful pregnancy.
+First and foremost, infertility can have a devastating emotional impact, causing a range of negative emotions and leading to infertility-related stress.
 A 2016 Fertility Network study found that 90% of people with fertility problems or undergoing treatment were depressed and 42% had thoughts of suicide.
-The combined emotional, physical, and financial strain of infertility treatments often results in the need for time off.
+The combined emotional, physical, and financial strain of the treatment process often results in the need for time off work.

 Work/life balance